-When OKE launches a cluster, it creates master and worker nodes in a node pool along with all of the network resources needed for that cluster, including a Virtual Cloud Network.
+When OKE launches a cluster, it creates control plane and worker nodes in a node pool along with all of the network resources needed for that cluster, including a Virtual Cloud Network.
 You can view more details about the cluster and nodes in the OKE Console, as seen in the example below.

 Since OKE is a managed service, you can easily modify your cluster and download your cluster’s kubeconfig file in order to perform additional management tasks with kubectl, including deploying the Datadog Agent.